Khedash/Sql-Analytics-Project/README.md

 - **Visual Studio Code:** My go-to environment for database management and executing SQL queries efficiently.
 - **Python:** Pandas, Matplotlib, Seaborn
 - **GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration, transparency, and project tracking.
-- **Excel/CSV:** Used for editing and cleaning of the dataset, helping to structure the data properly before deeper analysis.
+- **Excel/CSV:** Used for editing and cleaning the dataset, helping to structure the data properly before deeper analysis.

 ---
-## 6. Project Structure
+## 5. Project Structure
 Sql-Analytics-Project/
 │

 ├── Charts/                → All visualizations generated from SQL and Python

-├── Sql_project/          → SQL query scripts
+├── Queries/               → SQL query scripts

 ├── Codes                 → Python scripts or Jupyter notebooks for data processing & visualization